rancher/rancher-docs/docs/getting-started/installation-and-upgrade/resources/update-rancher-certificate.md

 #### Which method should I choose?

 Method 1 is the easiest, but requires all clusters to be connected to Rancher after the certificates have been rotated.
-This is usually the case if the process is performed right after updating the Rancher deployment (Step 3).
+This is usually the case if the process is performed right after updating or redeploying the Rancher deployment (Step 3).

 If the clusters have lost connection to Rancher but [Authorized Cluster Endpoint](../../../how-to-guides/new-user-guides/manage-clusters/access-clusters/authorized-cluster-endpoint) (ACE) is enabled on all clusters, then go with method 2.